HAVE YOU SEEN EDDIE?

 2.To take into the mind and thoroughly comprehend.

 Comparing the learning process to the process by which we take in food for nourishment proves quite a useful analogy.
-Indeed you may have heard the phrase: 'Read and inwardly digest' used in this context.
+Indeed you may have heard the phrase: 'Read and inwardly digest' used in this context!

-So just how do we Assimilate knowledge and understanding?
+So just how do we assimilate knowledge and understanding?
 Well the first steps have been covered under the previous two articles in this series.
-You have to Contact the subject and you have to apply Mental processing to ensure that relevant points become fixed in medium-term memory.
+You have to contact the subject and you have to apply mental processing to ensure that relevant points become fixed in medium-term memory.

 You're not home and dry yet, however, because the mind appears to have a very efficient housekeeper who periodically checks through the medium-term memory banks and clears out any data that haven't been recently put to use!